eastgenomics/eggd_dx_checker/README.md

 ## What does this app output?

-If no differences are found, an empty `vcf_diff.txt` file is output.
+If no differences are found, an empty `vcf_diff.txt` file is output and a notification sent to egg-logs Slack channel.
-If differences are found, `vcf_diff.txt` is output containing the differences.
+If differences are found, `vcf_diff.txt` is output containing the differences and a notification sent to egg-alerts Slack channel.

 ### This app was made by EMEE GLH